 "A lot of weekenders buy standby generators," says dealer Chris Sauer, owner of G&G Lawn and Power in Stone Ridge, New York.
 "It's a lot more expensive to have your pipes freeze and flood your house than it is to buy a generator."

 If you decide the benefits are worth the cost, here's how to proceed.

 Assess Your Power Needs

 Wattage usage varies from house to house.
-Your generator supplier or local electrician can do a wattage assessment, or you can ballpark it yourself with an online calculator.
+Your generator supplier or local electrician can do a wattage assessment.
+Or you can estimate the type of generator you need with this interactive guide showing what various generators can power in your home.
 You can also get general guidelines from national dealers such as Colorado Standby or Electric Generators Direct.

 Consult the Right Professionals

 Most of the time, your generator supplier will also provide setup service.
 That's a good option, because you know the installer will be familiar with your equipment.